tech-med/medlearnity.com/src/content/wpPages/exams/mcat/conquer-mcat-get-into-medical/index.md

 - You want to achieve a spectacular MCAT score in order to get into a top-tier medical school.
 - **You know that medicine is your calling, and you want to do everything you can to achieve your dream.**

-## If any of the above statements sound like you, we want you to know that you’re not alone!
+## If any of the above statements sound like you, we want you to know that you’re not alone

 Thousands of students take the MCAT every year, and many of them find themselves struggling to get the score they desire.
 Issues like test anxiety, ineffective study strategies, and overwhelm can prevent you from getting the MCAT score that you need in order to achieve your dream of becoming a doctor.